What to Consider When Selecting a Fertility Pharmacy

 After You Receive Your Medications

 Your medications are packaged to give you the necessary information to avoid common mistakes (e.g.which meds go into the fridge).
 And Alto’s dedicated fertility pharmacists are always just a phone call or text away to answer your questions about injections, supplies, and more.
-So if you're about to inject and suddenly forget something, you don't need to wake up your physician - you can give us a call.
+So if you're about to inject and suddenly forget something, you don't need to wake up your physician - you can give us a call or view one of our injection guides!

 We’ll also follow up with you to remind you about qualifying rebates and provide instructions on how to apply.
 Our patients find this especially helpful given they have enough to remember.